Cameron.

 “Hey.
 No. Listen will you?
 I just mean that in porn, being gay is just banging, innit?”
 He doesn’t frown exactly but his face ripples like it did during that talk with the padre.
 “You know what I mean, right?
 Like strangers going at it so hard it might as well be two blokes fighting instead of…” Again he doesn’t finish, and anyone else in our year group might joke about him picking better Pornhub search terms, but I don’t.

-I can’t because I’m going to kill him, and maybe he sees that.
+I can’t because I’m going to kill him, and maybe he sees that I'm ready to stab him with my paintbrush.

 He levers himself up to take the few steps between his stool and my easel and we face each other, only inches and a canvas between us.
 “Porn doesn’t show anything like them.”
 He nods towards Uncle Sol, who turns as if he’s heard him, and my heart stops.